RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/6-Human Resources/employees/creating-editing-and-deleting-employees/creating-editing-and-deleting-employees.md

 ### How to delete multiple employees from the list page

-1. Navigate to Human Resources &gt; Employees
+1. Navigate to Human Resources > Employees

     ![A screenshot that depicts the Employee menu location.
 The screenshot is annotated with two red boxes to show that the user must click on "Human Resources" and then "Employees"](<../Employee Menu Location.png>)